Tech power has gone bully-boy, part 3: Gen Z knows that apps are feeding into early command-and-control AI. It must stop feeling powerless and act

 An unnerving obstacle to finding a way out of the dilemma is this: the demographic segment best informed and most anxious about the link between data collection and dark visions of future AI feels powerless.
 Members of it may be more suspicious of apps and more likely to resist installing them than their elders, but are largely passive — so far.

-On the Stanford University campus in early March I fell into a lively debate with two curious, endearing Gen Z-ers who were adamant that any defence against command-and-control tech power would be taken apart by governments and corporations.
+On the Stanford University campus in early March I fell into a lively debate with two inquisitive, endearing Gen Z-ers who were adamant that any defence against command-and-control tech power would be taken apart by governments and corporations.
 Gesturing at his companion as he summed up their joint conclusion, one of them sighed, ‘Like he said, capitalism is the problem.
 Too much money is at stake — from exploiting this technology.’
 Their gentle dejection lent them an air indistinguishable from anti-materialistic Hobbits reminding me that even their revered ancestors Bilbo and Frodo had experienced the corrupting pull of the ring of Sauron.

 ‘But you’re not going to give up without a fight, are you?
 After all, this technology is shaping what will be your world for far longer than mine.’